John Eales talks learning, leadership and the driving factors for success

 In 1991, his debut year of playing rugby for Australia, he was a member of the victorious Australian World Cup side against England, and in 1996 was made captain of the Australian team.
 In 1999, the team defeated France to win the World Cup in Wales making him one of a select group of players whose team has won the World Cup twice.
 His extraordinary sporting career has cemented him as one of the most successful captains in Australian rugby union history.

 Since retiring, John has written two books, is a columnist for The Australian newspaper and is involved with a number of successful businesses including the Palladium Group which works with governments and businesses to solve some of the world’s most pressing challenges.
+He also sits on the board of FCTG, and is a Director of the Magellan Financial Group (an ASX listed company), The Palladium Group, Executive Health Solutions and John West Logistics.

 John shared with us some insights into the similarities between sport and corporate business in terms of learning, leadership and the driving factors of success.